oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 In this lab, you will:

-* Install Python 3, if not already installed. *Note: This Livelab is using Cloud Shell, which has Python 3.8.14 preinstalled.*
 * Install python-oracledb driver
+* *Note: This Livelab is using Cloud Shell, which has Python 3.8.14 preinstalled.*
 * Connect to the Oracle Autonomous Database shared infrastructure using the python-oracledb driver
 * Learn how to validate Python operations

 ### Prerequisites

 This lab assumes you have completed the following labs:
-* Login to Oracle Cloud
+* Login to the Oracle Sandbox
-* Create Autonomous Database shared infrastructure [Setup Autonomous Database Instance](../Lab1-adb/adb.md)
+* Have an Oracle Autonomous Database, shared infrastructure already created
 * Install Python 3, if not already available.
 It can be obtained from your operating system package library or from [python.org](https://python.org).
 On Windows, use Python 3.7 or later.
 On macOS, use Python 3.8 or later.
 On Linux, use Python 3.6 or later.

 ## Task 1: Install Python 3